davec/openbrewcomp/README.markdown

 local system.
-A development environment is typically started by running `script/server`, but if you have another development environment set up, e.g., you are using Phusion Passenger for your development work, then use whatever you’re accustomed to using for developing a Rails application.
+A development environment is typically started by running `script/server`, but if you have another development environment set up, e.g., you are using Phusion Passenger for your development work, then use whatever you are accustomed to using for developing a Rails application.

 ## Deployment